Health & Safety

 - Mandatory COVID-19 safety training that includes instruction on physical distancing, wearing of face coverings, hand hygiene, and sanitation

-- Required masking in classrooms and all other common areas and workspaces indoors and outdoors.
+- Required masking and physical distancing in classrooms and all other common areas and workspaces indoors and outdoors on campus.
 The University will work with students and employees who are unable to wear a mask to find an effective solution that will ensure the safety of others.
 The University has procured a sufficient number of masks to distribute to our entire population.
 Other than those who are unable to wear a traditional mask due to a medical condition, for example, masking in classrooms and other commons spaces is not optional.

 - Safety signage and regular messaging that is clear and accessible

 - A community commitment to follow health and safety protocols